 Biography

-Prior to joining Chatham House, Harriet was a legal adviser at the UK Foreign and Commonwealth Office from 2004–12, where she advised on a wide range of public international law issues and represented the UK on legal issues in bilateral and international fora.
-Before that, Harriet was a competition lawyer at Clifford Chance LLP, where she worked in the firm’s London and Singapore offices.
+Prior to joining Chatham House, Harriet was a legal adviser at the UK Foreign and Commonwealth Office, where she advised on a wide range of international law issues.
+Before that, Harriet trained and worked as a competition lawyer at Clifford Chance LLP in the firm’s London and Singapore offices.

 Past experience